matteo-hertel/blog/posts/2019-01-14-the-web-strikes-back.md

 ### Frameworks

-In no particular order I'll list here some of the framework I checked out for my blog project:
+In no particular order I'll list here some of the framework I checked out for my blog project(⚠ this is not a comprehensive list at all, only what I personally used):

 - **Polymer 3.x**